 In order to address the growing problems of homelessness and/or domestic violence in Clinton County, the PHA will establish a preference for "homeless" individuals and families and/or for victim(s) of domestic violence.
-The PHA will accept referred applications for housing of such individuals and families from the Clinton County Department of Social Services, ETC Housing Corporation - Evergreen Townhouse Community, STOP Domestic Violence and National Alliance on Mental Illness Champlain Valley (NAMI:CV).
+The PHA will accept referred applications for housing of such individuals and families from the Clinton County Department of Social Services, ETC Housing Corporation - Evergreen Townhouse Community, STOP Domestic Violence, Community Connections of Franklin County (CCFC), National Alliance on Mental Illness Champlain Valley (NAMI:CV), and St. Joseph's Community Outreach Center (St. Joseph's COC).
 Any application for consideration of the "homeless" or "victim(s) of domestic violence" preference will include a signed certification from the referral agency certifying the applicant's "homeless" or "victim(s) of domestic violence" status.
 For the purpose of the preference, "homeless" is defined by the PIH definition for IMS-PIC reporting: